The Network

 Purpose

-The Carrot Network exists for one immutable purpose, defined in the Foundation's DEED: to build the low-carbon and inclusive circular economy.
+The Carrot Network exists for a stated purpose, defined in the Carrot Foundation's Deed: to build the low-carbon and inclusive circular economy.

-Every governance decision, protocol rule, and operational process within the network serves this purpose.
+Governance decisions, protocol rules, and operational processes within the network are expected to align with this purpose.
 The network is not a product to be optimized for extraction — it is infrastructure designed to remain focused on its mission across time.

 A governance layer